janderland/fql/readme.md

 # FDBQ

 FDBQ provides a query language and an alternative client API for FoundationDB.
-Some of the things this project aims to acheive are:
+Some things this project aims to achieve
+are:
 - [x] Provide a textual description of key-value schemas.
 - [x] Provide an intuitive query language for FDB.
 - [x] Provide a Go API which is structurally equivalent to the query language.
+- [x] Unify the directory, tuple, & core APIs.
 - [ ] Improve the ergonomics of the FoundationDB API.
-  - [ ] Simplify the directory, tuple, & core APIs via
-    a single unified API.
   - [ ] Gracefully handle multi-transaction range-reads.
   - [ ] Gracefully handle transient errors.
 - [ ] Standardize the encoding of primitives (int, float,